charbull/wordle-rl-gemma/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project is an exploration into training a Large Language Model (**Gemma-3 4B-it**) to play the game of Wordle using Reinforcement Learning (RL) with LoRA.
+This project is an exploration into training a Large Language Model (**Gemma-3 4B-it**) or similar (Qwen, SmolLM) to play the game of Wordle using Reinforcement Learning (RL) with LoRA.
 The entire training and inference pipeline is optimized to run locally on Apple Silicon using the [MLX framework](https://ml-explore.github.io/mlx/build/html/index.html).

 The primary goals were to gain hands-on experience with RL, understand the challenges and hardware constraints of local training, and compare RL techniques to traditional Supervised Fine-Tuning (SFT).